GINA 2025. Summary of the 2025 GINA Stratetegy Report

 • Allergen-specific IgE

-According to the document, these biomarkers are helpful for diagnosis, phenotype identification, monitoring, prognosis, and predicting patient response to asthma treatment.
+According to the document, clinicians can use these biomarkers to support diagnosis, identify phenotypes, monitor disease, assess prognosis, and predict patient response to asthma treatment.
 It also notes that sputum eosinophil count can guide corticosteroid therapy in patients with moderate to severe asthma, although this test is not commonly available in clinical practice.

 Risk factors for severe exacerbations in adolescent and adult patients

 The ORACLE22 study supports GINA’s recommendation to assess multiple factors—including type 2 biomarkers—to estimate the risk of exacerbations.
-The analysis was based on data from patients in the placebo groups of clinical trials, although it was unable to assess SABA (short-acting beta2-agonist) overuse due to lack of data.
+The researchers analyzed data from patients in the placebo groups of clinical trials.
+They could not assess SABA (short-acting beta2-agonist) overuse due to lack of data.
 Similar studies are needed in real-world populations, along with risk-reduction strategies based on the identified factors.
 The study also highlights the important role of environmental factors, such as air quality, in reducing exacerbations.

 GINA 2025 addresses the impact of climate change on asthma